CZ-NIC/pz/README.md

 # Examples

-How does your data look when `pz`?
+How does your data look when pythonized via `pz`?
 Which Bash programs may the utility substitute?

 ## Extract a substring